 Prince’s Island Park

 Prince’s Island Park is a hub for cultural activities in the city.
-Catch some Shakespeare in the Park hosted by Theatre Calgary, and the popular Calgary Folk Festival is held here in late July.
-You can dine at the sublime River Café, or just enjoy a picnic in the grass and watch the wildlife go by!
-Eau Claire Market is close too, which is great for some local shopping.
+Catch some Shakespeare in the Park hosted by Theatre Calgary, and the famous Calgary Folk Festival is held here in late July.
+You can dine at the sublime River Café or just enjoy a picnic in the grass and watch the wildlife go by!

 Calgary Peace Bridge

-This eye-catching red bridge was finished construction in 2012 and quickly became an iconic Calgary sight.
-It stretches across the Bow River connecting Memorial Drive and Eau Claire Park.
-Take your time, enjoy some people-watching and be sure to get a selfie!
+This eye-catching red bridge was completed in 2012 and quickly became an iconic Calgary sight.
+It stretches across the Bow River, connecting Memorial Drive and Eau Claire Park.
+Take your time, enjoy some people-watching, and be sure to get a selfie!

 Wonderland

-Don’t miss this 12-metre-high metal sculpture in front of The Bow, the tallest building in Calgary.
-You can walk right through the sculptured, mesh share of a girl’s head and get a new perspective on the downtown buildings.
+Don’t miss this 12-metre-high metal sculpture in front of The Bow, Calgary’s tallest building.
+You can walk right through the sculptured mesh share of a girl’s head and get a new perspective on the downtown buildings.

 Calgary’s East Village

-Calgary’s East Village is an exciting city neighbourhood all concentrated in a few well-connected walkable or bike-able streets.
-It’s referred to as “a catalyst of urban culture, a future-facing hub of optimism, ideas and energy that is helping the city live its next chapter”.
-It’s a perfect way to spend an afternoon with the family checking out the cool shops, pubs and restaurants, and public art.
+Calgary’s East Village is an exciting city neighbourhood concentrated in a few well-connected walkable or bikeable streets.
+It’s referred to as “a catalyst of urban culture, a future-facing hub of optimism, ideas and energy that is helping the city live its next chapter.”
+It’s a perfect way to spend an afternoon with the family, checking out the cool shops, pubs, restaurants, and public art.

 “The Last of Us” Filming Locations